Working with scientific literature - Outlining, citing, plagiarism

 For more information and software tools for creating mind maps, refer to Wikipedia.

 A concept map is another type of visual representation, specifically designed to illustrate the relationships between different concepts.
 Concept maps are often used in academic and scientific contexts to clarify complex topics, showing how various ideas or components are interrelated.
 This makes them valuable for summarizing research, structuring knowledge, and communicating structured information.
 Concept maps are often used in the introductory section of publications to illustrate concepts that play a role in the publication.
+The challenge with concept maps is to find the optimal level of abstraction and detail in order not to overload the visualization and distract the core message.
+A meta-analysis revealed that concept mapping significantly increases the learning success in STEM education (Wang et al., 2025).

 A quick, informal way to create conceptual visualizations is through napkin drawings or back-of-the-envelope drawings, which allow you to sketch out ideas rapidly.
 Both term reflect to accidential conversations among colleagues where napkins in a restaurant or letter envelops are used for drawing to visualize a concept.
 The website thisisindexed.com has many fun examples of such drawings (e.g., this one).

 Timelines are a useful tool for presenting temporal information, showing events or developments in a clear, linear fashion.
 They are particularly helpful in academic contexts for visualizing the progression of research, technological advancements, or historical events.
+Figure 7 shows a timeline, in which various developments for the use of molecular markers in genetics are shown.
+The individual events contain references to the respective scientific publications.

 In summary, each of these visualization techniques serve different purposes.
 They help to simplify, clarify, and communicate complex information in academic and scientific work.
 They are also indicative that scientific research has a creative component in the communication of results because such “free style” graphics can be used to develop and plan new research ideas and projects, but also present ideas, concepts, summaries of one’s on research etc. for example in the introduction or discussion sections of publications (and master theses, for that matter).